-The public was provided the opportunity to review and comment on the effects of the project on the protected activities, features, and attributes of the Section 4(f) resource.
+The public was provided the opportunity to review and comment on the effects of the project on the protected activities, features, and attributes of the Section 4(f) resources.
 This opportunity was provided at the public hearing for the Supplemental Draft Environmental Impact Statement held on February 24, 2010, at the UW Fond du Lac campus in Fond du Lac, Wisconsin.
 Only one public comment was received regarding the trail and forest mitigation and it was in support of the grade-separated crossing of WIS 23.
-Additional opportunities were provided at public involvement meetings held on April 29, 2013 and October 12, 2017, at the UW Fond du Lac campus in Fond du Lac, Wisconsin.
-There were no public comments received regarding impacts to the IAT, State Equestrian Trail, and KMSF-NU.
+Additional opportunities were provided at public involvement meetings held April 29, 2013 and October 12, 2017 and at the public hearing held June 19, 2018, all at the UW Fond du Lac campus in Fond du Lac, Wisconsin.
+Some comments were received following the 2013 public hearing favoring the proposed grade separation for the IAT.
 In a letter following the 2013 public meeting, the village of Glenbeulah suggested that the funding used for the IAT grade separation would be better used providing an interchange at County A.